The legalization of same-sex marriage (SSM) --

 The courts' rulings have either legalized SSM in the state or have required the state to recognize marriages performed out-of-state, or both.
 However, almost all of these court decisions have been stayed pending appeals to a U.S. Circuit Court of Appeal or, in the case of lawsuits in state courts, to the state Supreme Court.

-By mid-May, at least one lawsuit was active in almost every state that does not currently allow same-sex marriage.
+By mid-2014-MAY, at least one lawsuit was active in almost every state that does not currently allow same-sex marriage.
 There were three exceptions: Montana, North Dakota and South Dakota.
 By 2014-MAY-24, two additional lawsuits had been filed.
 This left North Dakota as the only remaining state that bans SSM and did not have an active legal case seeking marriage equality.

 - Terminology: The Roman Catholic Church has long taught that if either the bride, or groom, or both, are unbaptized, then they are entering into a natural marriage.
 Where both have been baptized, it is a sacramental marriage.
 Recently, some religious and social conservatives have adopted the Catholic term "natural marriage" and are now using it to refer to any civil or religious marriage between a woman and a man.
 This implies that a marriage between two women or between two men is an "unnatural marriage."